-reflectively Since this release able instantiate definitions marked with you are to the @EnableReflectiveInstantation annotation, as well as its descendants.
+Since this release you are able to reflectively instantiate definitions marked with the @EnableReflectiveInstantation annotation, as well as its descendants.
 Annotated classes and modules, having a concrete implementation, can be accessed via the provided scalanative.reflect.Reflect API.
 If you have used Scala.js before, it may seem similar to you, as the new implementation uses exactly the same API.